Get Involved!

 Thank you for your time and consideration.

-Please take time this week to call Representative Thaddeus Clagget
+Please take time this week to call Ohio Representative Thaddeus Claggett, Ohio Representative Kevin MIller, and Senator Tim Schaffer

 Script: